How Should Married Couples Split Finances Strategy Guide

 Credit scores are actually like report cards for how you manage your debt.
-Although, credit scores are individual based score, past credit issues could come back to haunt your marriage.
+Although credit scores are an individual based score, past credit issues could come back to haunt your marriage.
 Especially where it concerns joint assets that may not even be tied to debt.

 Married Couples Splitting Financial Responsibilities

 Regardless of how you may split the actual financial numbers, I encourage you to split financial responsibilities.
 It is really crazy how many different financial transactions occur each monthly for married couples.

 - Monitoring Your Family’s Plan (more important than investments)

 - Grocery Shopping (helps reduce the cost of eating out)

 - Cooking (helps reduce the cost of eating out)

 There are really two different ways you may want to analyze how to share the responsibilities: interest and time.

 Sometimes it may be easy to break up some financial responsibilities by what you each enjoy.
 One of my recent podcast guests, Kathy Haselmaier, shared this example: her husband enjoys handling the investments and Kathy keeps track of balancing their bank accounts.